content-left-bg.png

 School Based Apprenticeships and Traineeships (SATs).

-Students on SATs combine one day per week completing recognised training in the workforce with four days at school with their senior studies.
-A training contract must be completed and registered through the Department of Education and Training (DET).
-The school manages the employment contract but is not an employment agency and does not provide SATs for students.
+A formal training contract must be completed and registered with the Department of Employment, Small Business and Training (DESBT).
+While the school supports and oversees the training contract, it is not an employment agency and does not source SAT placements for students.

 Woodcrest_Pathways@woodcrestsc.eq.edu.au